Heartworm disease is serious and can be fatal. It spreads when mosquitos that carry heartworm larvae infect animals through their bites.

 Preventative treatment for heartworm in dogs is a sound financial investment.
 It can also save a lot of heartache and suffering.

-If you’d like to talk through anything connected to heartworm disease in dogs, please get in touch with us now.
+Do you still have any questions about heartworm disease in dogs?
+Then schedule a video consultation with one of our qualified vets!
 Immediate online consultations are available with a qualified vet.
 We can also offer you further peace of mind with our straightforward, hassle-free, pet insurance.